 Traditional Coq au Vin is made with a whole chicken cut into pieces.
 I’ve had it this way but I prefer it made with all dark meat.
 It stands up better to longer cooking times.
 And who wants to cut up a whole chicken anyway?
 Most people don’t.
 And guess what else?
 Dark meat is usually cheaper than chicken breasts so it’s a win win for this thrifty girl!

 You’ll want to wear an apron or an old shirt when you’re making this.
 The bacon splatters a bit but the chicken splatters more.
 Start with the bacon, then remove it and add the chicken.
 There’s quite a bit of fat by the time you’ve browned all the pieces but you drain most of it off.
-If you do the thighs first the legs have a better chance of getting evenly browned because there’s a deeper layer of fat.
+Pro tip – if you sear the thighs first the legs have a better chance of getting evenly browned because there’s a deeper layer of fat.

 You need to sear the chicken skin well to render off as much fat as possible.
 If you don’t, you’ll end up with fatty inedible chicken skin.
 I like to use 4 legs and 4 thighs.
 Don’t be tempted to turn them too soon or move them around much.
 Just let the fat do its magic.

 Once the chicken is well browned on both sides, drain most of the fat from the pan and add the garlic, shallots, mushrooms and carrots.
 You can substitute regular onion for shallots, but I like the milder slightly garlic flavour of shallots.
-Sauteing the vegetables in the fat adds another dimension of flavour to the dish.
+Sauteing the vegetables in the fat adds another dimension of flavour to the dish by slightly sweetening them.
 And when the liquid releases from the mushrooms you can scrape down the sides of the pan to incorporate that extra flavour left behind from browning the chicken.
 It’s called fond.